 Keiser University affirms that all members of the academic community share responsibility for establishing, implementing and evaluating its educational programs.
-Further, Keiser University believes that members of business and industry must also participate in this process.
+Further, Keiser University believes that members of business, professional and medical communities must also participate in and contribute to this process.